 You can read more about the pension changes in the budget and what they mean for you at www.hmrc.gov.uk/pensionschemes/benefits-reg-pens-schemes.htm

-We've also created this useful guidance tool to show you some of your possible options.
-There are three simple questions to answer www.aviva.co.uk/pensions-and-retirement/retirement-options
+We've also created the My Retirement Planner tool to show you some of your possible options. http://www.aviva.co.uk/pensions-and-retirement/tools-and-calculators/my-retirement-planner

 What’s changing soon?

 The government is planning further changes from April 2015.

 You’ll be able to take your entire defined contribution pension fund as a lump sum when you reach 55.
 It won’t matter how much you have in it, or if you have any other sources of income.
 You’ll normally be able to take the first 25% tax-free, and you’ll pay tax at your marginal rate on the rest.